 - Where do the fruits and vegetables you eat come from?
 How did they get there? - What do plants need to grow? - Let's name some vegetables.
 Can you think of any others that are green? - Now, let's name some fruits.
 Which ones are green? - Close your eyes and imagine you are at a farm.
 What do you see?
 Hear?
 Smell? - Today, we'll be taking a virtual field trip to visit a Florida cucumber farm.
-What do you know about cucumbers? - Does anyone know what the word agritourism means?
-What do you think it might mean?
-Listen for its use in the video.
+What do you know about cucumbers?

-AFTER YOU WATCH
+AFTER YOU WATCH: CHECK FOR UNDERSTANDING